The Fondation Fiminco

 This new cultural district brings all the ingredients necessary for a new ecosystem of contemporary creation intended for artists: an artist residency, exhibition spaces, galleries, and soon live performance structures, craftsmen, associations and a concert hall.
 By investing in this unusual location, the Fondation Fiminco is pursuing its missions to support contemporary artists and providing cultural access for all, as close as possible to the social and cultural dynamics of the Greater Paris.

 Inaugurated in October 2019, the project covers 11,000 square meters in five separate buildings, including a monumental 14-metre-high boiler room that has become an exhibition space.
-This unique site brings together the international artists’ residency of Fondation Fiminco, exhibition spaces, four art galleries – Air de Paris, Galerie Jocelyn Wolff, Galerie Sator and In Situ Fabienne Leclerc -, the nonprofit organization Jeune Création, a film production company Gingerlemon, a book design and publishing house Laurel Parker Book, a campus of an art and design school, Parsons Paris and the new storage facility of the Fonds régional d’art contemporain Île-de-France.
+This unique site brings together the international artists’ residency of Fondation Fiminco, exhibition spaces, seven art galleries – Air de Paris, Galerie Jocelyn Wolff, Galerie Sator, In Situ Fabienne Leclerc -, Maëlle Galerie, Quai 36, Galerie D, a film production company Gingerlemon, a book design and publishing house Laurel Parker Book, Atelier for fine art Après Midi Lab, a campus of an art and design school, Parsons Paris and the new storage facility of the Fonds régional d’art contemporain Île-de-France.

 The international artists’ residency is at the center of the project: the Fondation Fiminco main mission is to welcome international artists each year for 11 months, giving them the opportunity to develop their work and their research.
 Designed as a place open to all audiences, the Fondation Fiminco offers visitors the opportunity to experience contemporary creation, through a program of exhibitions, events and meetings with artists-in-residence.